ArturSlasher/TripTrap/README.md

 ## Development server

+Web-servive build on HTML, SCSS, TypeScript, Angular, Angular Material and FireBase.
+The service provides users with the opportunity to save media materials and memories from their travels in a convenient form.

+## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding